Expert Local Citation Survey 2016

 We can see in this study that, since 2013, there has been steady decline in the perceived importance of citations.
 So why is this?

-The primary reason is that Google has invested heavily in building up it’s own local data set to a point where it trusts the quality of it’s data more & more.
-When it comes to confirming the data it holds, Google looks to certain authoritative sites such as Yelp & Foursquare, and they pay less & less attention to the data held by smaller, less authoritative sites whose own impact & fortunes are in steep decline.
+The primary reason is that Google has invested heavily in building up its own local data set to a point where it trusts the quality of its data more and more.
+When it comes to confirming the data it holds, Google looks to certain authoritative sites such as Yelp and Foursquare, and they pay less and less attention to the data held by smaller, less authoritative sites whose own impact and fortunes are in steep decline.

 So, whilst citations are still very important, other factors such as traditional rankings factors (e.g. links) now carry more authority in local search.